-When we want to apply any AI algorithm to practical problems in order to generate real impact on reducing costs or growing business, it is very important to first define the underlying business problem according to the specific domain knowledge, and then figure out what kind of data should be collected and prepared from the databaseso that AI algorithms can be used to leverage the insights from the dataset and generate actionable intelligence by training reliable AI models.
+When we want to apply any AI algorithm to tackle the challenges of practical business problems in order to generate real impact on reducing costs and growing business, it is very important to first define the underlying business problem according to the specific domain knowledge, and then figure out what kind of data should be collected and prepared from the database so that AI algorithms can be used to leverage the insights from the dataset and generate actionable intelligence by training reliable AI models.

 Our phone call data is from an auto dealer's daily customer service phone calls.
-Each phone call consists of information from two channel communications: the agent channel and the caller channel.
-Each agent or caller channel consists of a sequence of utterances (usually sentences in the transcripts).
-According to our domain knowledge of auto dealership business, the customer's call intent information is mostly contained in the caller channel, rarely is it found in the agent channel.
-Knowing the characteristics of our phone call data and our client's business goal of understanding the customers' main intent in each call, we define the customer call intent prediction problem as a multi-class text classification problem: hiring, sales, service, and vendor.
-Furthermore, for this multi-class classification problem, according to the client's business request, each call is exclusively classified into one of the 4 classes without having multiple intents.
-This is due to the specific business scenarios.
-In people's daily chat over the phone, it is highly possible for people to talk about multiple things, but for auto dealers' customer calls, it is seldom for job seekers to ask vendor questions, inquire auto sales or request auto service.
+Each phone call consists of information from two channels of communications: the agent channel and the caller channel.
+The agent channel contains the customer service representatives' conversation, while the caller channel contains the customers' communication.
+Each agent or caller channel transcript consists of a sequence of utterances (usually sentences in the transcripts).
+According to our domain knowledge of auto dealership business, the customers' call intent information is mainly contained in the caller channel; rarely is it available in the agent channel.
+Knowing the characteristics of our phone call data and our client's business goal of understanding the customers' main intent in each call, we define the customer call intent prediction problem as a multi-class text classification problem: hiring, sales, service and vendor.
+Furthermore, for this multi-class classification problem, according to real business scenarios and the auto dealership's business request, each call is exclusively classified into one of the 4 classes without having multiple intents.
+In people's daily chat over the phone, it may be possible for people to talk about multiple things, but for auto dealers' customer calls, it is seldom for job seekers to ask vendor questions, inquire auto sales or request auto service.
 In the same way, calls inquiring for auto sales seldom seek jobs in the dealer, ask vendor questions, or request auto services.
-For this classification purpose, we propose to only collect data from the caller channel transcripts for all the phone calls.
-This not only reduces the amount of data to review when labeling the data, but also has the potential to improve the prediction performance at model's training and prediction stages by discarding the irrelevant agent channel.
-We label the caller channel transcripts and use them as the training data.
+For this classification task, we propose to only collect transcript data from the caller channel for all phone calls.
+This not only reduces the amount of data to review when labeling the data, but also has the potential to improve the prediction performance for both the model training and prediction stages by discarding the irrelevant agent channel.
+We label the caller channel transcripts and use them to train the model.